Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Experiments

-\textbf{Baseline.} Due to the sparse literature on unsupervised 3D point cloud segmentation, we could not find a generative baseline to compare with.
-Thus, we compare SPAIR3D with PointGroup \cite{PointGroup}, a recent supervised 3D point cloud segmentation model.
-PointGroup performs semantic prediction and instance predictions from a point cloud and RGB data using a model trained with ground-truth semantic labels and instance labels.
-To ensure a fair comparison, we assign each point the same color (white) so appearance information doesn't play a role.
+\textbf{Baseline.} Due to the sparse literature on unsupervised 3D point cloud object-centric learning, we could not find a generative baseline to compare with.
+Thus, we compare SPAIR3D with PointGroup (PG) \cite{PointGroup}, a recent supervised 3D point cloud segmentation model.
+PointGroup is trained with ground-truth semantic labels and instance labels and performs semantic prediction and instance predictions on a point cloud.
+To ensure a fair comparison, we assign each point the same color (white).
 The PointGroup network is fine-tuned on the validation set to achieve the best performance.

-\textbf{Performance Metric.} We use the Adjust Rand Index (ARI)~\cite{ARI} to measure the segmentation performance against the ground truth instance labels.
-We also employ foreground Segmentation Covering (SC) and foreground unweighted mean Segmentation Covering (mSC) \cite{GENESIS} for performance measurements as ARI does not penalize models for object over-segmentation \cite{GENESIS}.
+\textbf{Performance Metric.} For UOR and UOT dataset, we use the Adjust Rand Index (ARI)~\cite{ARI} to measure the segmentation performance against the ground truth instance labels.
+We also employ foreground Segmentation Covering (SC) and foreground unweighted mean Segmentation Covering (mSC) \cite{GENESIS} for performance measurements as ARI does not penalize object over-segmentation \cite{GENESIS}.

-{\bf Evaluation.} Table \ref{table:results} shows that SPAIR3D achieves comparable performance with the baseline, which is a supervised method on both UOT and UOR datasets.
+\textbf{Evaluation.} Table \ref{table:results} shows that SPAIR3D achieves comparable performance to the supervised baseline on both UOT and UOR datasets.
 As demonstrated in Fig.~\ref{fig:SPAIR3D}, each foreground object is proposed by one and only one glimpse.
 The scene layout is separated from objects and accurately modelled by the global VAE.
 It is worth noting that the segmentation errors mainly happen at the bottom of objects.
-Without appearance information, points at the bottom of objects can also be correlated to the ground.
-Since the prior of $\mathbf{z}^{cell}$ encourages glimpses to shrink, those points are likely segmented as part of the scene layout instead of objects.

-In Fig.~\ref{fig:test_distribution}, we show the performance distributions on the test set.
-To draw the distribution curve, we sort the test data in ascending order of performance.
-As expected, the supervised baseline (Orange) performs better but SPAIR3D manages to achieve high-quality segmentation (SC score $>0.8$) on around $80\%$ of the scenes without any supervision.
+Without appearance information, points at the bottom of objects are also correlated to the ground.
+In Fig.~\ref{fig:test_distribution}, we sort the test data based on their performance in ascending order and plot the performance distributions.
+As expected, the supervised baseline (Orange) performs better but SPAIR3D manages to achieve high-quality segmentation (SC score $>0.8$) on around $80\%$ of the scenes without supervision.